PawelPleskaczynski/DSO_Finder/README.md

 # DSO Finder
 ## About
-DSO Finder is a little website for seaching astronomical objects by name/coordinates/catalog number and for calculating fields of view (telescope and camera/eyepiece).
+DSO Finder is a website for seaching for astronomical objects by name/coordinates/catalog number and for calculating fields of view (for any given telescope and camera/eyepiece).

 ## Help
 <a href="https://pawelpleskaczynski.github.io/DSO_Finder/help.html">Help</a>